MohammadRokib/Private-Blockchain-101/Readme.md

 Assalamu Alaikum Wa Rahmatullah

 Today, we will see how to make a private Blockchain using geth.
 Geth is a go implementation of Ethereum.
 Geth can be downloaded from this link: [GNS3](https://www.gns3.com/software/download/).
-If you are following this then I would recommend downloading version 1.10.26.
-Or some of the commands I am going to use here will not work.
+If you are following this tutorial then I would recommend downloading version 1.10.26.
+Otherwise some of the commands I am going to use here will not work.

 To download version 1.10.26 first go to the download page then go down and keep clicking **Show Older Releases** under stable version list untill you find version 1.10.26.
 You can find 32-bit, 64-bit, ARMv5, ARMv6, ARM64, ARMv7 versions.
 Download the one which will be supported in your system.
 In my case the file is **geth-linux-amd64-1.10.26-e5eb32ac.tar.gz**